sociallyassistiverobotics/sar_game_command_msgs/README.md

 A ROS package containing custom ROS messages for communication with SAR games.

-# GameCommand
+## GameCommand

 The GameCommand message is used to issue commands to SAR games.
-This message includes two fields, `game` and `command`, and a set of constants for these two fields.
+This message includes the following fields and a set of constants for these fields:

-The `game` field describes which game to take the commands.
+- `game`: A constant listing which game should pay attention the command.
   TODO: This field is still under experiment.

-The constants for this field are listed below.
+The available games are:
     - STORYTELLING (0)

-TODO: more to add
+    - TODO: more to add

-The `command` field specifies the command that the receiving game should do.
-A list of constants for this field is summarized below.

-- START (0)
+- `command`: Specifies the command for the receiving game.
+This command could be any of the following:

-Upon receiving this command, the game starts to play.
+    - START (0): Upon receiving this command, the game starts to play.

-- CONTINUE (1)

-This command is expected after a `PAUSE` command.
+    - CONTINUE (1): This command is expected after a `PAUSE` command.
 Upon receiving this command, the game resumes to play.

-- PAUSE (2)

-This command puts the game on hold.
+    - PAUSE (2): This command puts the game on hold.

-- END (3)

-Upon receiving this command, the game exits gracefully (e.g., continue to play until the next reasonable exit point).
+    - END (3): Upon receiving this command, the game exits gracefully (e.g., continue to play until the next reasonable exit point).
 Do not exit the game abruptly.

+- `level`: Include when sending a `GameCommand.START` message.
+Specifies the level the game should start at.

-# GameState
+## GameState

 The GameState message sends the state of the publishing game.
-This message includes two fields, `game` and `state`, and a set of constants for these two fields.
+This message includes the following fields and a set of constants for these fields:

-The game field is the same as the one in GameCommand described above.
+- `game`: The same as the one in GameCommand described above.

-The state field takes the following constants.
+- `state`: Set to one of the following constants (use cases listed below):
     - START (0)
     - IN\_PROGRESS (1)
     - PAUSED (2)
     - USER\_TIMEOUT (3)
     - END (4)

+- `performance`: Include when you send a `GameState.END` message.
+Should contain the player's sucess rate for the game's primary target skill (e.g., ordering/sequencing, perspective taking, emotional understanding) as a decimal percentage (i.e., the number of successes or correct answers divided by the number of opportunities for success).

-# When to publish a game state
+### When to publish a GameState message

 `GameState.START`: when receiving a GameCommand.START